ahrendsen/colorblind/README.md

 ### Integrated

 Copy and paste the following lines into the gnuplot configuration file, default location: "~/.gnuplot".
 This configuration file might also need to be copied to the root user's home directory "/root/.gnuplot", if you run scripts with root when you collect data.
-If you are on Gnuplot 5 use the `podo` color sequence:
+If you are on Gnuplot 5, use the `podo` color sequence:

 ```gnuplot
 set colorsequence podo
 ```

-Otherwise specify the colors manually:
+Otherwise, specify the colors manually:

 ```gnuplot
 set linetype 1 lc rgb 0x000000 lw 2